josephspurrier/rove/README.md

 ## Adapters

 Rove is designed to be extensible via adapters.
-There are a few adapters built include in the standard package:
+There is one adapter included in the standard package:

 * mysql
-* jsonfile

 You may also create your own adapters - see the `interface.go` file for interfaces your adapters must satisfy.